Tdhtdhtdhtdhtdh: Sound Effects!

 There's this video of a guy named Nick White, and he is a master of this.

 And there's a video of his called Vintage Sound Effect Artist for Vintage Films.

-And it's amazing to watch him do this in real time because, like you said, he's doing stuff with his feet, he's doing stuff with his hands, and then he's also probably got some sort of weird whistle in his mouth at the same time, too.
+And it's amazing to watch him do this in real time.

+Because, like you said, he's doing stuff with his feet, he's doing stuff with his hands, and then he's also probably got some sort of weird whistle in his mouth at the same time, too.

-and it's funny, Dave mentioned him later in the article, but I was going to bring him up anyway.
-This guy, Josh Harmon,
+Yeah, the um, and it's funny, Dave mentioned him later in the article, but I was gonna bring him up anyway.

-is a very fun Instagram account to follow because he does it to old cartoons.
+This guy, Josh Harmon, is a very fun Instagram account to follow because he does it to old cartoons, yeah.

 Can I get in there?
 And

-a bunch of stuff you should know.
-People are like, yeah, get Chuck, get Chuck.
+a bunch of stuff you should know people are like, yeah, get Chuck, get Chuck.
 But he, you know, it didn't get through.

 No, well, keep trying, Chuck.

-It could.
+I'm gonna.

 Attention, Josh Harmon.
+Do this.

 What about slapstick, though?
 I didn't know that even.